KnowledgeBaseCompleter/eval-ConvKB/README.md

 self.input_y = tf.placeholder(tf.float32, [None, num_classes], name="input_y")
 ```

-In eval.py, we remove the codes that create duplicates of the correct triplets:
+In eval.py, we removed the codes that create the duplicates of the correct triplets:

 ```python
 #remove the following codes